kmccoy123/Flight-Delays/README.md

 ## Introduction

-With this project, we well be analyzing data in regards to the On-Time Arrivals and Delays at for Airlines located in the United States.
+With this project, we well be analyzing data in regards to the On-Time Arrivals and Delays for Airlines located in the United States.

 ## Data Dictionary